 - Breast Center, University of Minnesota Medical Center

 - University of Minnesota Health Maple Grove Clinics, Breast Center

 - Lakes Cancer Clinic, University of Minnesota Medical Center – Wyoming

 - Radiation Oncology Clinic (University Campus)

-- Radiation Oncology Clinic (Fairview Maple Grove Cancer Center)
+- Radiation Oncology Clinic (Maple Grove Cancer Center)

 - Radiation Therapy Center (Fairview Lakes - Wyoming)